devab2081/ethical-hacking-daily-log/Day-11/questions.md

-# Questions – Day 11
+### Questions

-- What did I not fully understand today?
+- How are vulnerabilities prioritized?
-- What should I revise again?
+- Can vulnerability assessment fully secure a system?
-- Interview or thinking questions
+- How often should assessments be done?